Nico Hoerner Preview, Player Props: Cubs vs. Brewers

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .737, fueled by an OBP of .339 and a team-best slugging percentage of .398 this season.
+- Hoerner leads Chicago in slugging percentage (.395) thanks to 37 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks 21st in batting average, 46th in on-base percentage, and 108th in slugging.
+- Among qualified batters in MLB play, he ranks 23rd in batting average, 49th in on-base percentage, and 108th in slugging.

-- In 73.6% of his 121 games this season, Hoerner has picked up at least one hit.
-He's also had 41 multi-hit games.

-- Hoerner has had at least one RBI in 31.4% of his games this season (38 of 121), with more than one RBI 16 times (13.2%).
-He has also accounted for three or more of his team's runs in five contests.
+- Hoerner has picked up an RBI in 31.1% of his games this year, with two or more RBI in 13.1% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.